Intellectual Property Symposium: Brand Protection and Practical Skills and Strategies

 Michael Frankel AM, Partner, Frankel Lawyers

-Michael Frankel BA, LLB, AM, has been practising law for 39 years, in Intellectual Property, Media, Entertainment and public policy Law.
+Michael Frankel BA, LLB, AM, has been practising law for 46 years, in Intellectual Property, Media, Entertainment and public policy Law.
 He is a partner in Frankel Lawyers, which has a wide range of corporate, arts and media clients, including in Intellectual Property, Film and Television, Music, Media, Publishing, Defamation, Broadcasting, Theatre, Dance, Visual Arts, Literature, Multimedia and New Technology, Merchandising and Ancillary Exploitation, Live Major Events and Festivals, Aboriginal and Torres Strait Islander Cultural rights, Public Policy Issues.
-Organisations past and present include Federal Attorney-General's Copyright Law Review Committee; Australian Film Commission, Australian Society of Authors; Media and Communications Committee, Australian Director's Guild, Copyright Agency Ltd, Griffin Theatre company, Documentary Foundation, Director of Bicycle NSW, Board of Jewish Education, etc. He has chaired a number of reviews and organisations most recently the UTS Animal Logic Academy - Industry Advisory Board.
+The firm also litigates in the media and copyright area.
+He has represented organisations past and present include Federal Attorney-General's Copyright Law Review Committee; Australian Film Commission, Australian Society of Authors; Media and Communications Committee, Australian Director's Guild, Copyright Agency Ltd, Griffin Theatre company, Documentary Foundation, Director of Bicycle NSW, Board of Jewish Education, etc. He has chaired a number of reviews including the Visual Arts - Treatment of Artistic Works in the Educational Copying Scheme, and chaired organisations most recently the UTS Animal Logic Academy - Industry Advisory Board.
 Michael was awarded Order of Australia AM, for his contribution to Arts, cultural and intellectual property rights, media, law and Indigenous rights.
 In recognition of his contribution to authors and publishing, Michael was honoured with Life Membership to the Australian Society of Authors.

 Vineetha Veerakumar, Principal & Head of Trade Marks, Wrays IP